San Sebastián: Antiquity

-There were Roman settlements (from around 50-200 AD) in what is now the Old Part of the city, according to excavations carried out in the convent of Santa Teresa, on the slopes of Urgull.
+There were Roman settlements (from around 50–200 AD) in what is now the Old Part of the city, according to excavations carried out in the convent of Santa Teresa, on the slopes of Urgull.

-San Sebastian is thought to have been in the territory of the Varduli tribe in the Roman times.
-10 km east of the current city lay the Basque Roman town of Oiasso (Irun) which was subsequently incorrectly identified with San Sebastian for some time by many historians.
+San Sebastián is thought to have been in the territory of the Varduli tribe in the Roman times.
+10 km east of the current city lay the Basque Roman town of Oiasso (Irun) which was subsequently incorrectly identified with San Sebastián for some time by many historians.

 Middle Ages

-No written records about the place are known until, in 1014, the monastery of Saint Sebastian with its apple orchards for cider production, then located within the boundaries of the town of Hernani, was reportedly donated to the Abbey of Leire by Sancho III of Pamplona.
+No written records about the place are known until, in 1014, the monastery of Saint Sebastian with its apple orchards for cider production, then located within the boundaries of the town of Hernani, was reportedly donated to the Abbey of Leire by Sancho III of Iruñea.
 By 1181, the city was chartered (given the fuero) by king Sancho VI of Pamplona on the site of Izurum, having jurisdiction over all the territory between the rivers Oria and Bidasoa.

 In 1200, the city was conquered by Castile, whose king Alfonso VIII, confirmed its charter (fuero), but the Kingdom of Navarre was deprived of its main direct access out to the sea.
 Perhaps as soon as 1204 (or earlier), the city nucleus at the foot of Urgull started to be populated with Gascon-speaking colonizers from Bayonne and beyond, who left an important imprint in the city's identity in the centuries to come.

 In 1265, the use of the city as a seaport was granted to Navarre as part of a wedding pact.
 The large quantity of Gascons inhabiting the town favoured the development of trade with other European ports and Gascony.
 The city steered clear of the destructive War of the Bands in Gipuzkoa, the only town in doing so in that territory.
 In fact, the town only joined Gipuzkoa in 1459 after the war came to an end.
 Up to the 16th century, Donostia remained mostly out of wars, but by the beginning of the 15th century, a line of walls of simple construction is attested encircling the town.
 The last chapter of the town in the Middle Ages was brought about by a fire that devastated Donostia in 1489.
 After burning to the ground, the town began a new renaissance by building up mainly with stone instead of bare timber.